hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_graphic_of_a_city_skyline_at_dawn_for_a_549ef7f6-da04-45a6-87cb-f5a127d0ce43-0_0.content.md

 Using our city skyline background on your own website is easy!
 Simply download the image and set it as your background.
 Here are some tips to ensure it looks its best:

--   **Choose Complementary Colors:** The black and white design of the city skyline makes it easy to pair with any color scheme.
+-   **Choose Com<wbr>ple<wbr>men<wbr>ta<wbr>ry Colors:** The black and white design of the city skyline makes it easy to pair with any color scheme.
 Consider choosing colors that complement your brand identity to create a cohesive look.
 -   **Optimize for Different Screen Sizes:** Make sure the background looks great on screens of all sizes by testing it on different devices.
 You may need to adjust the positioning or size of the image to ensure it fits well.
 -   **Consider Adding Text Overlays:** If you want to include text on your homepage, consider adding a semi-transparent overlay to make it stand out against the busy city skyline.